siddhi-io/siddhi/docs/documentation/siddhi-5.x/user-guide-5.x.md

 siddhi-operator-8589c4fc69-6xbtx   1/1       Running   0          2m
 siddhi-parser-64d4cd86ff-pfq2s     1/1       Running   0          2m
 ```

-Here the pod starting with the SiddhiProcess name (in this case `monitor-app-`) is the pod we need to monitor.
+Here, the pod starting with the SiddhiProcess name (in this case `monitor-app-`) is the pod we need to monitor.

 To view the logs, run the `kubectl logs <pod name>` command.

-This will show Siddhi process logs, and here we will be able to see the filtered event output of Siddhi.
+This will show all the Siddhi process logs, along with the filtered output events as given below.

 ```
 $ kubectl logs monitor-app-7f8584875f-krz6t